 Our precious innate gift

 We are born with a natural ability to breathe, laugh and feel emotions.
-As children we can laugh hundreds of times a day!
-As we mature laughter becomes more conditional and we grow to let our mind decide if we think it is funny or even appropriate before we laugh.
+As children we can laugh countless number of times a day!
+However with age, our laughter not only becomes more conditional but we tend to let our mind decide if we think it is funny or even appropriate before we laugh.

-Laughter, as I like to describe is our easily accessible gift of life that promotes our sense of wellbeing.
-The fun starts with our smile from about two months of age which soon turns into giggles and further develops into laughing freely countless hundreds of times at almost every opportunity.
-It flourishes particularly when playfully interacting and building rapport with others at various stage of our lives.
+Laughter is our easily accessible sense of wellbeing.
+The fun starts with our smile from about two months of age, turning it gradually from giggles to laughing freely countless hundreds of times at almost every opportunity.
+It flourishes further when playfully interacting and building rapport with others at various stage of our lives.
 We probably feel its pleasurable and calming effects promoting our sense of safety and feeling of togetherness.
-Its infectious and addictive nature also reflects on our physical, emotional and spiritual levels as it impacts and bridges our personal and social development.
-We often find ourselves using it to socialise, boost/retrieve our confidence, in team playing and bonding, in building and strengthening relationships and in the way we lovingly show affection and understanding.
+Its infectious and addictive nature also reflects on our physical, emotional and spiritual levels, impacting and bridging our personal and social development.
+We tend to use it to socialise, boost/retrieve our confidence, in team playing and bonding, in building and strengthening relationships and in the way we lovingly show our affection and understanding.

-An interesting research into couples showed that people who make skilful use of positive emotions like laughter when dealing with stressful and unpleasant conversations/situations, not only feel better but they also tend to be happier and stay together longer.
-A fitting example here is of one of India’s wedding rituals that insist the newly weds start their very first marital stage of life with a game called “Koda Kodi" (played soon after taking their wedding vows).
-This competitive game allows the couple to have three chances in trying to find the gold ring from within the red coloured water in order to determine the “ruler”.
-The true essence of the game here, however, is to symbolise and remind the couple of the importance of voluntary playfulness in their married life in order to overcome life’s challenges.
+Another research into couples showed that people who make skilful use of positive emotions like laughter when dealing with stressful and unpleasant conversations/situations, not only feel better but they also tend to be happier and stay together longer.
+A fitting example here would be of one of India’s wedding rituals that insist the newly weds start their very first marital stage of life with a game called “Koda Kodi" (played soon after taking their wedding vows).
+This fun competitive game allows the couple to have three chances in trying to find the gold ring (that the priest or another acting referee would roll into the red coloured water) in order to determine the “ruler” - symbolising the importance of voluntary playfulness in married life to help tackle changes and challenges in life.